 Carolina Silverbell

 One more fun nerd fact about Carolina silverbells, which explains why they are rare at plant nurseries:

 Carolina silverbell is notoriously tricky to propagate.
 Its seeds have deep dormancy that can take more than a year to break, and even tissue-cultured plants only thrive when cuttings are taken before or after their fastest growth phase — but not during it.
-This is one reason why it might be hard to find at plant nurseries—but here are some recs to find one!
+This is one reason why it might be hard to find at plant nurseries, but our list of 500+ native nurseries helps.

 Where can I buy Carolina silverbell?

 Sadly, many native plants like Carolina silverbell can be challenging to find at conventional nurseries.
 But we are here to help!
-Here are four other ways to source this amazing native shrub:
+Here are four other ways to source this amazing native plant:

+Carolina Silverbell